Now use 'vim' as an extended version of the *vim* module.

 kwargs

-The remain keyword arguments act like the :highlight command’s keyword arguments.
+The remaining keyword arguments act like the :highlight command’s keyword arguments.

 pedit